-Singapore is a safe haven that enjoys calm and stable trophical weather.
-Located just 1 degree north of the equator, the country does not face the danger of earthquakes, volcanoes or typhoon.
+Singapore is a safe haven that enjoys calm and stable tropical weather.
+Located just 1 degree north of the equator, the country does not face the danger of earthquakes, volcanoes, or typhoons.
 It’s hot and humid all year round, which may be too annoying to some (honestly, I prefer the seasons), but with an abundance of rainfall, it is a great place for nature to flourish.
-While the coastal area of the island is urbanized tremendously, still the city area is relatively lush with rain-forests that occupies the central region.
+While the coastal area of the island is urbanized tremendously, still the city area is relatively lush with rain-forests that occupy the central region.

-All in all, Singapore does not lack places for fun and exciting outdoor activities, and here is a list of places to go that’s suitable for all walks of life.
+All in all, Singapore does not lack places for fun and exciting outdoor activities, and here is a list of places to go that are suitable for all walks of life.

 Central Catchment Nature Reserve (MacRitchie) & TreeTop Walk

 The reserve is located in the central part of Singapore and wraps around the MacRitchie Reservoir.
 It has 6 walking trails ranging from 3km to 11km.
 Route 1 is relatively easy and could be completed in 1 hr; while Route 5 and 6 are considered more difficult that might take 4-5 hours to complete; Route 6, however, is the highlight of the reserve with TreeTop Walk, a free-standing suspension bridge known for its scenic nature views.